 - Free to join for brands and writers

 Scripted is a newer platform on the market but is already working with some big brands, including Adobe, Adidas, IBM, and Healthline.

 Writers can set their own prices for work.
 A minimum amount is set for each project so that other writers don’t undercut prices so much that it’s a race to the bottom.
 Scripted is serious about ensuring writers earn a competitive income!

-So, if you’re an expert freelance writer from the US or Canada, Scripted is well worth checking out!
-The platform has plans to open up to writers from other countries in the future too.
+So, if you’re an expert freelance writer from the US or Canada, Scripted is well worth checking out this freelance writing website!
+The platform has a great freelance writing gig and plans to open up to writers from other countries in the future too.

 8. Constant Content